-This Carrot Casserole is a easy one-pot meal that combines tender carrot with cream of mushroom soup and cheese and is topped with a buttery herbed stuffing.
+This Carrot Casserole is a easy recipe that combines carrots with cream of mushroom soup and cheese and is topped with stuffing.
 A tasty and inexpensive side dish that’s perfect for a holiday meal or an everyday dinner.

 Our family really enjoys carrots, especially this simple carrot casserole, which takes just minutes to put together.
 This is one of my go-to side dishes!
 And it’s a must for the Thanksgiving menu!

 We have tons of carrots, this year, from our garden.
 I simply can’t think up new carrot recipes fast enough.
 In my opinion, there’s really no comparison to the taste of a fresh garden carrot that was just picked.
 So crisp and delicious!